shawn11ZX/RestExpress/README.md

 * Added tests to verify output media type.
 * Added tests for wrapping of exceptions in processing and preprocessors.
 * Fixed bug in AbstractSerializationProvider.resolveRequest() to use best matched Media Type, if available (vs. just the Content-Type header).
+* Introduced _ignore_http_status query-string parameter to force call to return 200 status (even on failure).

 Release 0.10.3 - 27 May 2014
 ----------------------------